ParadexRelayer/Consumer-API-docs/readme.md

 ## GET /v0/expirations
 `public endpoint`

 Returns current min and max expiration time allowed for orders.
 These values should be considered dynamic and may change with network conditions.
-The fee object returned from `orderParams` will also convey this expiration information, as it will tell you an estimate of when your order will be pruned from the book:
+The fee object returned from `orderParams` will also convey this expiration information, as it will give you an estimate of when your order will be pruned from the book:

 ```
 {